chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 When does the function end?
 When it encounters a `return` statement or it encounters a closing bracket `}`.
 When a function ends, the following happens:

 1. The local execution contexts pops off the execution stack

 2. The functions sends the return value back to the calling context.
 The calling context is the execution context that called this function, it could be the global execution context or another local execution context.
 It is up to the calling execution context to deal with the return value at that point.
 The returned value could be an object, an array, a function, a boolean, anything really.
 If the function has no `return` statement, `undefined` is returned.

 3. The local execution context is destroyed.
 This is important.
 Destroyed.
 All the variables that were declared within the local execution context are erased.
 They are no longer available.
 That’s why they’re called local variables.

+   (What if two functions close over same variable? is the local variable destroyed before second function is invoked.)

 ##### A very basic example